git-steven/git-steven.github.io/_posts/20260319-geometry-coupling-part 1.md

 ## 🧱 The Takeaway

 Architecture is often treated as an art.
 But beneath the diagrams lies something more mechanical.
 Software systems obey structural forces.

-Coupling is one of them.

-And like gravity…

-you can ignore it.

-But you cannot escape it.
+⛓️ **Coupling** is one of them, and like gravity, it can be ignored for a time, but it cannot be escaped.

 ## 📚 References